-Newcomers Introduction When you have time, it would be beneficial for you to read the entire section on Observation, which is Part 1 in The New How to Study Your Bible.
+When you have time, it would be beneficial for you to read the entire section on Observation, which is Part 1 in How to Study Your Bible.
 This will give you additional understanding of the principles of inductive Bible study.

 We are so thankful you have joined us.
 You are about to begin a very exciting adventure that will help you discover truth for yourself as you have never done before.
 Just remember it takes time for these study skills to become "second" nature, but it will come with practice.

 If you have any questions, call your Precept Leader for help.
 We are sure he/she will help you or connect you with another student who can.
 We also want to urge you to take our training workshops.
 They will teach you basic inductive study skills and give you an opportunity to practice them.
 There are also workshops to help prepare you to lead Precept should God so direct.
 You can find out more about the training workshops by going online to www.precept.org.

 Blessings, Beloved.
 Welcome to the Precept family.

 Precept Ministries International P.O.
 Box 182218 Chattanooga, TN 37422

-Prepared to Meet Your God Lesson 1, Amos 1-2

 LESSON ONE Amos One and Two

-THIS LESSON INCORPORATES

-The following, located at in the Appendix Observation Worksheets on Amos "Amos at a Glance" chart Map Word studies Cross-references
+This Lesson Incorporates The following, located at in the Appendix Observation Worksheets of Amos "Amos at a Glance" Map Word studies Cross-references

 THE LORD HAS ROARED FROM ZION!